HowardEdidin/whitepapers/PITCHME.md

 ```

-<div style="page-break-after: always;"></div>

 ---

 ## HIE Sources

+---

 ### Record Locator Service
 **Record Locator Service (RLS)** — The Record Locator Service is the only new piece of infrastructure required by the Health Information Environment.
 A RLS is subject to privacy and security requirements, and is based on open standards set by the Standards and Policy Entity.
+---

 The RLS holds information authorized by the patient about where authorized information can be found, but not the actual information the records may contain.
 It thus enables a separation, for reasons of security, privacy, and the preservation of the autonomy of the participating entities, of the function of locating authorized records from the function of transferring them to authorized users.

+---

 > ![](https://i.imgur.com/DiPYycK.png) INFO: Release of information from one entity to another is  subject to authorization requirements between those parties; in certain sensitive treatment situations patients or providers may choose not to share information.

+@ul

 > * RLSs are operated by multi-stakeholder collaboratives at each sub-network and are built on the current use of Master Patient Indices.
 > * The Record Locator Service needs to enable a care professional looking for a specific piece of information (PCP visit or ER record) to find it rapidly.
 An open design question is how and where in the model this capability can best be accomplished.

+@ulend

 ## Message Processing

 | Message Processing Workflow          |